Historic District - South in Savannah in Chatham County, Georgia — The American South (South Atlantic)

 Topics and series.
 This historical marker is listed in these topic lists: Arts, Letters, Music • Charity & Public Work • Government & Politics • War, US Civil.
 In addition, it is included in the Former U.S. Presidents: #07 Andrew Jackson, and the Georgia Historical Society series lists.
 A significant historical date for this entry is May 24, 1662.

 Location.
 32° 4.226′ N, 81° 5.786′ W. Marker is in Savannah, Georgia, in Chatham County.
 It is in the Historic District - South.
-Marker is at the intersection of Whitaker Street and Gaston Street, on the right when traveling south on Whitaker Street.
+It is at the intersection of Whitaker Street and Gaston Street, on the right when traveling south on Whitaker Street.
 Marker is located near the northwest corner of Forsythe Park.
 Touch for map.
 Marker is in this post office area: Savannah GA 31401, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Jepson House Education Center (a few steps from this marker); Savannah's Marine Corps Memorial (about 400 feet away, measured in a direct line); Former Home of Henry R. Jackson (about 400 feet away); Comer House (about 600 feet away); Pulaski Monument (about 600 feet away); Louis B. Toomer: Founder of Carver State Bank (about 600 feet away); Casimir Pulaski (about 700 feet away); Forsyth Park (about 800 feet away).
+At least 8 other markers are within walking distance of this marker: Jepson House Education Center (a few steps from this marker); Savannah's Marine Corps Memorial (about 400 feet away); Former Home of Henry R. Jackson (about 400 feet away); Comer House (about 600 feet away); Pulaski Monument (about 600 feet away); Louis B. Toomer: Founder of Carver State Bank (about 600 feet away); Casimir Pulaski (about 700 feet away); Forsyth Park (about 800 feet away).
 Touch for a list and map of all markers in Savannah.